tcadigan/reginleif/README.md

 1) Strings were not strongly linked, they did not link backwards.
 They now do.

 2) Memory allocation was using sbrk.
 Re-implemented using malloc.
-This changes how freespace was handled.
+This changes how freespace was handled/tracked.